Implementation of IT Infrastructure by MSMEs to Support Electronic Invoices

 Concept of Electronic Invoicing

-The term GST e-invoice or electronic invoicing means the digital invoice or the standard format of invoice, which is generated on the GST portal for the goods and services provided by the business firms.
+The term GST e-invoice or electronic invoicing means the digital invoice or the standard format of invoices, which is generated on the GST portal for the goods and services provided by the business firms.
 Further, the main reason behind the implementation of GST e-invoice generation mechanism is to reduce the cases of GST evasion.

 Also, the mechanism of e-invoicing will be applicable to only those who have crossed the threshold of annual business turnover set by the government.